tomatau/tomatao-blog/posts/server-side-hmr.md

 #### **IMPORTANT:** To keep hot loading the styles, turn off ExtractTextPlugin for development!!

 When optimising your styles, it's a good practice to use Webpack's [ExtractTextPlugin](https://github.com/webpack/extract-text-webpack-plugin) to combine the CSS modules back into one style-sheet.
 However, this brings us back to the original problem -- a single CSS file.
 So simply, turn it off for development!
 Ta-da!

+#### **NB:** You don't need to use CSS-modules for this, normal CSS includes will still work here as Webpack is already bundling each imported CSS file separately

 ## Hot Server